Biden flexes muscle with new Black Caucus endorsements

 "I supported the crime bill," Cleaver said.
 "We had the Crips and the Bloods, a Jamaican gang ... crack cocaine had exploded."

-Echoing a point Biden has made on the campaign trail, Cleaver said most of the Congressional Black Caucus supported the measure, along with nearly all the black mayors from large cities, even if there were sentencing measures that were now opposed.
-"Ministers, politicians, mayors, city council members were all screaming, 'Let's do something!'" he said.
+Echoing a point Biden has made on the campaign trail, Cleaver said most of the Congressional Black Caucus supported the bill, along with nearly all black mayors from large cities, despite the bill's sentencing measures that are now so heavily criticized.
+"Ministers, politicians, mayors, city council members were all screaming, 'Let's do something!'"
+Cleaver said.

 "Millennials don't remember that history. ...
 Joe Biden — and I've told his people this — should not apologize for that."